DataDog/documentation/content/en/network_monitoring/devices/network_topology_map.md

 ## Setup

-The Datadog Agent version 7.46 and later automatically collects topology data.
+The Datadog Agent version 7.52 and later automatically collects topology data.
 No additional installation is necessary.

 ### Prerequisites

 1. Devices have LLDP (Link Layer Discovery Protocol) and/or CDP (Cisco Discovery Protocol) enabled with SNMP.
-2. Datadog Agent version 7.46 or later is installed.
+2. Datadog Agent version 7.52 or later is installed.
-3. If you're using [device autodiscovery][3], enable `snmp_listener.collect_topology: true` in the `datadog.yaml` file.

 ## Navigation options